 This is only used on straightpull hubs.

 The measurement is taken from the centre line to where the spoke head seats.
 It can be either positive, negative or zero depending on the hub design.
 For a negative offset enter the value with a - (minus) sign.

 It's important to use an accurate measurement because a measuring error of 1mm will result in 1mm error in the spoke lengths.

 For a radially laced straight pull hub, the offset is zero.

-Rim manufacturers often provide the ERD but you should never use it because the ERD is not a strictly defined term, and I've seen far too many errors to trust ERD data from any source.
-You should always measure the ERD yourself since the ERD has the largest effect in the spoke length calculation.
+The Effective Rim Diameter.
+Rim manufacturers often provide the ERD but you should never use it because I've seen far too many errors to trust ERD data from any source, which means you should always measure the ERD yourself.

 The correct position of the ERD